andreaslyn/lsd-arena/certora/specs/syndicate/Syndicate/REPORT.md

 `previewUnclaimedETHAsFreeFloatingStaker`, but for collateralized SLOT owners instead of free floating stakers:

 > When a reward is received, then `previewUnclaimedETHAsCollateralizedSlotOwner` is increased
-> by an amount corresponding to the staker's share of sETH in the syndicate.
+> by an amount corresponding to the user's share of SLOT tokens.

 > Methods, which do not change the balance of the syndicate and do not claim collateralized
 > SLOT owner rewards, do not affect `previewUnclaimedETHAsCollateralizedSlotOwner`.